Collapsing immortal K\"ahler-Ricci flows: Asymptotic expansion

 For convenience, from now on $\tilde Q_r$ will always denote $B_{\mathbb{C}^m}(0,r)\times Y\times [-r^2,0]$, where recall that we have translated the first blowup point $(\ti{x}_\ell,\ti{t}_\ell)$ in the $\C^m$ directions so that $(\tilde z_\ell,\ti{t}_\ell)=(0,0)\in \mathbb{C}^m\times \mathbb{R}$.
 As long as $r>1$, the cylinder $\ti{Q}_r$ always contains the other blowup point $(\ti{x}'_\ell,\ti{t}'_\ell)$, because of \eqref{beaner}.
 Following \cite[\S 4.8]{HT3}, our goal is to obtain a contradiction by passing to the limit as $\ell\to+\infty$ the various pieces of the decomposition, after scaling them by $d_\ell^{-2j-\a}$.
 To do this, we need to perform a jet subtraction centered at $(0,0)\in \mathbb{C}^m\times (-\infty,0]$ for functions pulled back from the base.
 Given $r\in\mathbb{N}$, the parabolic $r$-jet at $(0,0)$ of a function $u$ in $\mathbb{C}^m\times (-\infty,0]$ given by

-using standard multiindex notation.
+using standard multiindex notation, where here we treat $\ti{z}$ as real variables.
 The parabolic degree of such a polynomial is defined by letting the $\ti{z}$ variables have degree $1$ and the ${\ti{t}}$ variable degree $2$.
 Thus, the degree of $u^\sharp$ is at most $r$.
 We will also write $u^*:=u-u^\sharp$, whose $r$-jet at $(0,0)$ thus vanishes.

 With this notation, we define $\tilde A_{\ell,i,p,k}^\sharp$ as the parabolic $2j$-jet of $\tilde A_{\ell,i,p,k}$ at $(0,0)$, and define $\tilde A_{\ell,i,p,k}^*=\tilde A_{\ell,i,p,k}-\tilde A_{\ell,i,p,k}^\sharp$ so that $\D^{p} \partial_{\ti{t}}^q \tilde A_{\ell,i,p,k}^*|_{(0,0)}=0$ for any $p+2q\leq 2j$.
 As for the potential $\underline{\tilde\varphi_\ell}$, since the PDE \eqref{PMA-tilde} and the blowup quantity in \eqref{a-priori Control-2} (for $j\geq 1$) both contain the term $\de_{\ti{t}}{\ti\varphi}_\ell+d_\ell^2\lambda_\ell^{-2}\ti\varphi_\ell$, it will be more convenient to consider instead